nikkNizz/Drawish/README.md

 Increasing the value decreases the affinity.
 The transparent color cannot fill a white area.
 First fill the white area with another color.
+If the check box [Fill inside black] is selected, the entire area around the click, **included within a black line**, is filled in black.

 #### Spray
 Click the [spray] button and move the mouse over the drawing area, holding down the left mouse button.